 - 1. All educational personnel receiving remuneration from a denominational employer should have a service record.
 However, denominational policy (NAD Working Policy E 70 10) does not require that records be kept for substitute teachers or student employees. - 2.
 Each employee should be given a copy of the service record upon the employee's request and/or not less than every two years.
-A copy of the service record shall also be given to each employee at the time of transfer to another denominational employer, at the time of the retirement, or at any time employment is discontinued.

-3. Full-time certificated/professional educational employees who are employed on a 10-month assignment each school year shall be granted service credit for the period July 1 to June 30 if they serve during the full school year.
-Teachers who are employed less than full-time during the school year shall also be eligible for proportionate service credit during the period July 1 to June 30.
+A copy of the service record shall also be given to each employee at the time of transfer to another denominational employer, at the time of the retirement, or at any time employment is discontinued. - 3.
+Full-time certificated or professional educational employees who are employed on a 10-month assignment shall be granted service credit for the period July 1 to June 30. - 4.
+Employees who are employed less than full-time during the school year shall also be eligible for proportionate service credit during the period July 1 to June 30.